 Do you relate to these fictional INTP characters?
 ENFJs and ENTJs are the perfect personality matches for INTPs.

 Do you see yourself with someone like Derek Shepherd from Grey’s Anatomy, an ENFJ, or Blair Waldorf, an ENTJ?
-Take a look and see which ENFJ fictional characters or ENTJ fictional characters would be best matched to you!
+Take a look and see which ENFJ fictional characters or ENTJ fictional characters would be best matched for you!